Ashwinreddy611/The-Football-Index-/README.md

 i.
 There are no errors in the HTML.
 The link to the validator can be found [Here](https://validator.w3.org/nu/).

 ii.
 There are no errors in the CSS.
 The link to the validator can be found [Here](https://jigsaw.w3.org/css-validator/).

+iii.
+There are no errors in the JS.
+The link to the validator can be found [Here](https://jshint.com/).
 #### **Header**
 i.
 The Logo is formatted properly to take up 100% of the width on all the screen sized and when clicked refreshes the page as this is a single page website.
 #### **Nav Bar**